 |3||OUTPUT||Regulated output; 5V (4.8V-5.2V)||The output of the regulated 5V volt is taken out at this pin of the IC regulator.|

-The difference between the input and output voltage appears as heat.
-The greater the difference between the input and output voltage, the more heat is generated.
-If too much heat is generated, through high input voltage, the regulator can overheat.
-If the regulator does not have a heat sink to dissipate this heat, it can be destroyed and malfunction.
-Hence, it is advisable to limit the voltage to a maximum of 2-3 volts higher than the output voltage.
-So the two options are, design your circuit so that the input voltage going into the regulator is limited to 2-3 volts above the output regulated voltage or place an appropriate heatsink, that can efficiently dissipate heat.
+If the regulator does not have a heat sink to dissipate this heat, it can get destroyed and malfunction.
+Hence, it is advisable to limit the voltage to a maximum of 2-3 volts above the output voltage.
+So, we now have 2 options.
+Either design your circuit so that the input voltage going into the regulator is limited to 2-3 volts above the output regulated voltage or place an appropriate heatsink, that can efficiently dissipate heat.

-7805 is not very efficient and has drop out voltage problems.
+7805 is not very efficient and has drop-out voltage problems.
 A lot of energy is wasted in the form of heat.
-If you are going to be using a heat sink, you better calculate the heat sink size properly.
+If you are going to be using a heatsink, better calculate the heatsink size properly.
 The below formula should help in determining appropriate heatsink size for such applications.

 Heat generated = (input voltage – 5) x output current